simonvomeyser/simple-web-dev/resources/markdown/bem-by-example.md

 </div>
 ```

 This looks a little verbose and this is what some people don't like about BEM.
-If you ask me, it's really reasonable and you can understand at a glance what hierarchy is at play here.
+If you ask me, it's really reasonable, and you can understand at a glance what hierarchy is at play here.

 If you wrap the elements in divs or place the class name on them (like with the input) depends wholly on the context, both is possible.

 The last part of the puzzle is to explain how **Modifiers** work.
-These can be attached to elements (or blocks themself) to alter their appearance.
+These can be attached to elements (or blocks) to alter their appearance.
 In our example, and since we are dirty spammers that want people to subscribe, we want the second button to stand out more.
 We will add a modifier class like so.

 ```html
 <button class="newsletter__button">